-2.105 Vital Force/ Dynamis/ Entelechy/ Vital Energy/ Vis Mediatrix Naturae/ Vitalism/ Life Force/ Vital Principle/ Life Principle

-It is the dynamic force that animates living organisms and is assumed to account for organic life and its phenomena.
-The term was defined by Dr Samuel Hahnemann in the organon of medicine, in Aphorism § 9 to § 18, implying the entity that provides sensation and function to a living organism as compared to a dead and harmonious flow of which is health, whereas disharmony causes disease.
+2.105 Vital Force/ Dynamis/ Entelechy/ Vital Energy/ Vis Mediatrix Naturae/ Vitalism/ Life Force/ Vital Principle/ Life Principle — It is the dynamic force that animates living organisms and is assumed to account for organic life and its phenomena.
+The term was defined by Dr Samuel Hahnemann in the organon of medicine, in Aphorism 9 to 18, implying the entity that provides sensation and function to a living organism as compared to a dead and harmonious flow of which is health, whereas disharmony causes disease.

-******

 ANNEX A